Powerlearnproject/se-assignment-day-2-git-and-github-azeezedunwale/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching help developers create a seperate version of a project and work on it instead of working on the master project thus leaving the master project code unaffected.
+Branching in git allows multiple developers to work on seperate parts or components of the project, fix bugs simultaneously.

+Branching is important because:
+1. It allows different developers to work on the different parts of the project simultaneously.
+2. It allows bugs to fix seperately and later on merged with the master.
+3. It allows for developer to try different techiniques or experiment without affecting the master
+4. It allows for better code management and review through pull request.

+The process of creating, using, and merging branches are:
+1. Create a new branch by running git branch <branch-name>
+2. Switch from master branch to the newly created branch by running git checkout <branch-name>
+3. Add the changes and commit to the newly created branch
+4. Switch from newly created branch to the master branch by running git checkout merged
+5. Merged the newly created branch into the master branch by running git merge newly created -m "message"

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?